hmans/composer-suite/README.md

 ### A suite of libraries for making game development with Three.js and React not only awesome, but "so good, it would feel wrong to use anything else." – [hmans](https://github.com/sponsors/hmans)

+Building games with React and Three.js is already pretty cool, but a lot of tooling you need to make those games _really nice_ is still missing.
+This project tries to fill some of these gaps by providing a collection of libraries for various aspects of game development, from **GPU-driven particle systems and VFX**, to **game UI**, **editor tooling**, **camera rigs**, **audio**, **multi-device input**, and more.

 > **Note**
-> This suite of libraries is primarily targeted at building games with [React](https://reactjs.org/) and [React-Three-Fiber].
-Some of these libraries can be used outside of React, just like some others are not specific to Three.js or React-Three-Fiber, but building games with React is really where it's at, which is why you will find most example code in this document to be written in React. 😎
+> While this suite of libraries targets building games with [React](https://reactjs.org/) and [React-Three-Fiber], some of them can also be used outside of React, just like some others are not specific to Three.js or React-Three-Fiber.
+But building games with React is where our hearts are at, which is why you will find most example code in this document to be written in React. 😎

 ## Sponsors ❤️